-Sheraton Kona Resort & Spa at Keauhou Bay and Island Breeze Productions present Haleo – the Voice of Life each Monday evening at an oceanfront setting at Sheraton Keauhou Bay.
+Sheraton Kona Resort & Spa at Keauhou Bay and Island Breeze Productions present Haleo: the Voice of Life in an oceanfront setting at Sheraton Keauhou Bay.

-The story of Haleo – the Voice of Life, celebrates the history of the ahupua'a (land division) called Keauhou.
-A journey through a very special time in Hawaiian history highlights the birth at Keauhou Bay of Kauikeauoli who became Kamehameha III, surfing stories of He'eia Bay, the battle of Kuamo'o and how Kamehameha III bridged the gap of many ancient traditions as he brought the people of his kingdom into a new era.
+The story celebrates the history of the ahupua'a (land division) called Keauhou.
+A journey through a very special time in Hawaiian history highlights the birth at Keauhou Bay of Kauikeauoli, who became Kamehameha III; surfing stories of He'eia Bay; the battle of Kuamo'o; and how Kamehameha III bridged the gap of many ancient traditions as he brought the people of his kingdom into a new era.

-Pre-show activities for luau guests include the opportunity to meet the entertainers and talk story with them to learn, in advance of the show, some of the stories of Keauhou and the legacy left by Kamehameha III.
-Arts and crafts including lauhala weaving and coconut husking can also be enjoyed.
-With Hawaiian music adding to the magical setting beneath the stars on the Hawaii Lawn, guests then... savor a dinner buffet of traditional Hawaiian foods and contemporary favorites prepared by the chefs at the Sheraton Kona Resort & Spa at Keauhou Bay.
+Pre-show activities for luau guests include the opportunity to meet the entertainers and talk about the story with them.
+With Hawaiian music adding to the magical setting beneath the stars on the Hawaii Lawn, guests then savor a dinner buffet of traditional Hawaiian foods and contemporary favorites prepared by the chefs at the Sheraton Kona Resort & Spa at Keauhou Bay.

-Luau Kalamaku is offered twice-weekly and is Hawaii's only luau show performed "in-the-round," offering great views from every seat in the house.
-Featuring a state-of-the-art media system and an interactive stage design, the show includes a cast of approximately 50 dancers and musicians including an award-winning fire knife dancer.
+Luau Kalamaku is performed in-the-round, where every seat in the house affords a great view.
+Featuring a state-of-the-art media system and an interactive stage design, the show includes a cast of about 50 dancers and musicians that includes an award-winning fire knife dancer.

 The cultural journey begins with craft demonstrations and Hawaiian games, followed by the traditional imu ceremony.
-Guests are treated to a sumptuous buffet, while hula dancers and musicians entertain.
-Following dinner, the 45-minute main show begins as dancers take the stage to share the ancient Hawaiian legend of Kalamaku (child of the new land) and the Polynesians' amazing and dangerous journey from Tahiti to Kauai.
+Guests are treated to a sumptuous buffet while hula dancers and musicians entertain.
+After dinner, the 45-minute main show begins as dancers take the stage to share the ancient Hawaiian legend of Kalamaku (child of the new land) and the Polynesians' amazing and dangerous journey from Tahiti to Kauai.